Toy Story: Plot

-A group of sentient toys, who pretend to be lifeless when humans are around, are preparing to move into a new house with their young owner Andy Davis, his infant sister Molly, and their single mother Mrs. Davis.
-Learning that Andy's sixth birthday party has been unexpectedly moved to an earlier date, several toys — including Mr. Potato Head, Slinky Dog, Rex the tyrannosaur, Hamm the piggy bank, and Bo Peep the porcelain doll — become concerned that Andy might receive something that will replace them.
-To calm them, Sheriff Woody, Andy's favorite toy and their de facto leader, sends Sarge and his green army men to spy on Andy's birthday party with a baby monitor.
-Andy receives a Buzz Lightyear action figure, who believes he is an actual Space Ranger and does not know he is really a toy.
+In a world where toys are sentient but pretend to be lifeless around humans, a group of toys, led by Sheriff Woody, are preparing to move to a new house with their young owner, Andy Davis, and his family.
+During the party for Andy's sixth birthday, the toys—including Mr. Potato Head, Slinky Dog, Rex, Hamm, and Bo Peep—become concerned that Andy might receive a new toy that will replace them.
+Andy receives a Buzz Lightyear action figure, who believes that he is an actual Space Ranger and does not know that he is a toy.
 Buzz impresses the others with his electronic features and becomes Andy's new favorite toy, provoking Woody's jealousy.

-Two days before the move, Andy's family plans for a dinner at a pizza restaurant called Pizza Planet.
-To ensure Andy brings him along and not Buzz, Woody tries knocking Buzz behind the desk with RC, Andy's radio-controlled car.
-However, Buzz is accidentally knocked out of the window instead, and most of the other toys believe Woody has deliberately killed Buzz.
-Andy takes Woody with him, but Buzz furiously confronts him in the car.
-The two fight, fall out of the car, and are left behind; after a further argument, they hitch a ride to the restaurant on Pizza Planet's delivery truck.

-At Pizza Planet, Buzz mistakes a crane game full of rubber toy aliens for a rocket, and climbs in, pursued by Woody.
-Sid Phillips, Andy's sadistic next-door neighbor, takes the two from the crane to his house, where they encounter his Bull Terrier Scud and his "mutant" toys, made from parts of other toys Sid has destroyed.
+Two days before the move, Andy's family plans to have dinner at Pizza Planet.
+To ensure Andy brings him instead of Buzz, Woody tries to trap Buzz behind Andy's desk but accidentally knocks him out the window.
+Believing Woody murdered Buzz, the other toys rebel against Woody until Andy takes him into the car, with Buzz following.
+When the car stops at a gas station, Buzz furiously confronts Woody.
+The two fight, fall out of the car, and are left behind, but then manage to hitch a ride on a Pizza Planet delivery truck.
+At Pizza Planet, Buzz mistakes a claw machine for a rocket and climbs in, pursued by Woody.
+Sid Phillips, Andy's sadistic next-door neighbor, grabs Woody and Buzz with the claw and takes them to his house, where they encounter his mutant toys, made from parts of toys Sid has destroyed.